visto9259/lm-commons.github.io/README.md

 A GitHub action is define to test builds.
 It will run on push to your fork.

+You may have to enable workflows on you fork before they are run.

 ## Submit changes

 Once you are satisfied with your changes and the `Build GitHub Pages No Deploy` action has